 1d.
-Developing Methods for Single Cell AnalysisAnalysis.
-Preliminary: The genetic risk for major psychiatric disorders such as autism spectrum disorder (ASD) and schizophrenia (SCZ)) implicate specific cerebral cortical cell types and developmental stages (PMID:24267887), so a goal of our work is to learn regulatory networks in major cortical cell types.
-We have produced extensive single cell RNA-seq (scSeq) data via a BRAIN Initiative Award and used them to develop deep single-cell transcriptome maps of in vivo fetal human brain.
-We propose to perform and scSeq, single nuclear sequencing (nucSeq), and Dro-Nc-Seq on postnatal human brain (Aim 2).
-Major cell types can be identified from these single-cell data using unsupervised clustering (the R package Seurat [36]) and confirmed with an alternative hierarchical, non-spectral clustering method, such as reverse graph embedding (e.g. Monocle2 (The presence of known marker genes and Gene Ontology terms are used to further annotate clusters of cells[38] and identify reliable clusters.
+Developing methods for single cell analysis.
+Preliminary: The genetic risk for major psychiatric disorders (such as ASD and SCZ) implicate specific cerebral cortical cell types and developmental stages [33], so a goal of our work is to identify regulatory networks active in major cortical cell types.
+We have produced extensive single cell RNA-seq (scSeq) datasets via a BRAIN Initiative Award, and used them to develop deep single cell transcriptome maps of in vivo fetal human brain tissue.
+We propose to perform and scSeq, single nuclear sequencing (nucSeq), and Dro-Nc-Seq [34, 35] on postnatal human brain (Aim 2).
+Major cell types can be identified from these single cell data using unsupervised clustering (using the R package Seurat [36])) and confirmed with an alternative hierarchical, non-spectral clustering method, such as reverse graph embedding (e.g., Monocle2; [37]).The presence of known marker genes and Gene Ontology terms are used to further annotate clusters of cells[38] and identify reliable clusters.

-Plan: By pooling transcripts within cells in a cluster that represent a single major cell type, we will mitigate the inherent variability in single-cell RNA-seq and produce a reliable and complete map of cell-type-specific transcriptomes.
-We will then integrate these maps with tissue-derived regulatory networks (Aim 1c) to infer the regulatory networks in major cell classes, such as deep and superficial excitatory neurons, inhibitory neurons, astrocytes, oligodendrocytes, and microglia, as well as vascular, immune, and endothelial cells.
-Moreover, we will perform network based deconvolution of major cell types from whole tissue transcriptomes (doi:10.1038/nn.2207; PMID:24267887) and use the results to cross-validate single-cell derived -derived transcriptomes.
-We will also apply scImpute with has been shown to produce robust transcriptomes from single cell data, improving identification of cell types and analysis of differential expression.
-A substantial subset of the inferred regulatory relationships will be validated in Aims 3 and 4, and thesethese validation data can be used to further refine analytic approaches and models.
+Plan: By pooling transcripts within cells in a cluster that represent a single major cell type, we will mitigate the inherent variability in single cell RNA-seq and produce a reliable and complete map of cell-type-specific transcriptomes.
+We will then integrate these maps with tissue-derived regulatory networks (Aim 1c) to infer regulatory relationships in major cell classes, such as deep and superficial excitatory neurons, inhibitory neurons, astrocytes, oligodendrocytes, and microglia, as well as vascular, immune, and endothelial cells.
+Moreover, we will perform network-based deconvolution of major cell types from whole tissue transcriptomes [39] and use the results to cross-validate transcriptomes derived from single cell data.
+We will also apply scImpute [40], with has been shown to produce robust transcriptomes from single cell data, thereby improving identification of cell types and analysis of differential expression.
+A substantial subset of the inferred regulatory relationships will be validated in Aims 3 and 4, and this validation data can be used to further refine analytic approaches and models.

 1e.
-Developing Approaches for Relating Regulatory Networks to Human Genome VariationVariation.
+Developing approaches for relating regulatory networks to human genomic variation.
 Preliminary: We have extensive experience in identifying expression quantitative loci (eQTL) and allelic sites.
-In particular, we developed the AlleleSeq method that uses RNA-seq and ChIP-seq data for the detecting allelic sites, including those associated with gene expression and transcription factorfactor binding [41].
-Furthermore, AlleleSeq construct personal diploid genomes [12].
-Using AlleleSeq, we have spearheaded allele-specific analyses as part of our effort in several major consortia, including ENCODE and the 1000 Genomes Project [3, 15, 16, 17].
+In particular, we have developed the AlleleSeq method, which uses RNA-seq and ChIP-seq data to detect allelic sites, including those associated with gene expression and TF binding [41].
+Furthermore, AlleleSeq constructs personal diploid genomes.
+Using AlleleSeq, we have spearheaded allele-specific analyses as part of our efforts in several major consortia, including ENCODE and the 1000 Genomes Project[3, 12, 42].
 We have further developed AlleleSeq and applied the new version to 1,139 RNA-seq and ChIP-seq datasets for 382 samples in the 1000 Genomes Project, which enabled us to annotate the 1000 Genomes Project SNP catalog with allelic information.
-We constructed a database, AlleleDB,, to house all the results as a resource.
-It Ithas been widely used and cited by the scientific community.
-Recently, we also developed the PrivaSeq tool to quantify how much individual characterizing information is leaked (20) by eQTLs (16).
+We constructed a database (AlleleDB) to house all the results as a resource.
+Both AlleleSeq and AlleleDB have are widely used by the scientific community.
+Recently, we also developed PrivaSeq, a tool to quantify how much individual-characterizing information is leaked by eQTLs[43].